Christopher Reeve’s Son Will Forgets His Pants During ‘GMA’ Broadcast

-The speculation that some people don’t always wear pants during video calls has been a long-time running joke.
+The speculation that some people don’t always wear pants during video calls has been a longtime running joke.
 However, on the Tuesday morning broadcast of Good Morning America, ABC correspondent Will Reeve (son of the late actor Christopher Reeve) was actually caught without any pants on in real-time.

-Reeve was on Good Morning America to do a report — which he gave remotely from his home.
-The 27-year-old was dressed in business casual from the waist up with a jacket and a button-up shirt, below was another story as described by People.
-Reeve had positioned his camera a little too high, so instead of just seeing his upper body, viewers could see his that he was bare-legged in shorts.
+Reeve was on Good Morning America to do a report, which he gave remotely from his home.
+The 27-year-old was dressed in business casual from the waist up with a jacket and a button-up shirt, yet below was another story as described by People.
+Reeve had positioned his camera a little too high, so instead of just seeing his upper body, viewers could see his partially bared leg in shorts.

 As reported by BuzzFeed News, Reeve remained oblivious to his predicament as he gave his report called “Pharmacies of the Future” live on the air.
 As he talked about the use of drones to deliver medications and “the last leg of the prescription’s journey,” viewers could not help noticing Reeve’s own bare leg in full view of the camera.
-Reeve cheerfully continued on, describing how the drone project might be “scaled up,” as he shifted his leg upwards.
+Reeve cheerfully continued on, describing how the drone project might be “scaled up,” as he shifted his leg upward.

 Good Morning America anchors Michael Strahan and Amy Robach gave Reeve some confused and puzzled looks during his report but continued to nod politely and elected not to say anything on the air.
-But the Internet did.
+However, the internet did.

 It didn’t take long for the story of the pantsless ABC correspondent to spread all over Twitter with screencaps of the incident.